behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

             combined_features = self.main(combined_features)
             return combined_features
     ```
-    The combine model which uses the both test and image information has reached an accurancy of 78% which is one of the
+    The combined model, which uses both test and image information has reached an accuracy of 78%, which so far is one of the
-    best results so far at the AiCore.
-The accuracy for the training sample reached 97% within the 8 epochs.
+    best results at the AiCore.
+The accuracy for the training sample reached 97% within the eight epochs.

     ```code
     Epoch: 1